Chart Color Schemes

 Murgon has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can significantly affect a region's performance like alterations to nearby infrastructure, large-scale projects, or planning initiatives.
-Zero projects have been pinpointed by AreaSearch that could potentially impact this area.
-Notable projects include South Burnett Renewable Energy Hub, Borumba Pumped Hydro Transmission Connections, Queensland Supergrid South, and Queensland Energy Roadmap 2025, with the following list outlining those most likely to be relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, or planning initiatives.
+AreaSearch has identified zero projects that are predicted to impact this area.
+Notable projects include South Burnett Renewable Energy Hub, Borumba Pumped Hydro Transmission Connections, Queensland Supergrid South, and Queensland Energy Roadmap 2025.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.